 As I have said many times, I don't make predictions anymore because my crystal ball is broken and the manufacturer can no longer get the parts to fix it.

-I do think that Charles will want his grandchildren - Cambridge and Sussex - to be equal.
-Moreover, in 25-30 years, the Royal Family will be a lot smaller, through death and attrition.
+The British Royal family will be a lot smaller through death and attrition.
 None of the current working royals apart from Charles, have successors to take on royal duties.
 The Duke of Kent is 83.
 Princess Alexandra will celebrate her 82nd birthday on Christmas Day.
 Prince Michael of Kent is 76.
 The Duke of Gloucester is 74.
 The Princess Royal turned 68 last August.
 The Duke of York will be 59 next February, and his younger, the Earl of Wessex is 54 years old.
 Most will not be alive when William is on the throne,

 The Prince of Wales is approaching his 70th birthday on November 14.